-05/06 06/07 07/08 Unit Efficiency Faculty/Staff to student ratios relative to benchmarks Demand/capacity analysis (i.e. waitlists, complaints about access, etc.) Total general fund budget \$190,000 \$190,000 Budget from other sources (i.e., student fees, grants, etc.) \$15,036 Perkins \$14,410 Perkins \$14,029 Perkins Other evidence of efficient use of resources
+06/07 07/08 08/09 Unit Efficiency Faculty/Staff to student ratios relative to benchmarks Demand/capacity analysis (i.e. waitlists, complaints about access, etc.) Total general fund budget \$190,000 \$190,000 \$116,379 Budget from other sources (i.e., student fees, grants, etc.) \$14,410 Perkins plus OPE \$14,029 Perkins plus OPE \$18,559 Perkins plus OPE Other evidence of efficient use of resources

-Three full-time advisors, one .49 Perkins-funded advisor, and a handful of Student Service Associates provide comprehensive career development, scholarship, and student employment services to the entire Lane student body, as well as community members.
+Three full-time advisors, one .49 Perkins-funded advisor, and Student Service Associates provide comprehensive career development, scholarship, and student employment services to the entire Lane student body, as well as community members.
 There continues to be an increasing demand for CES services and individual career advising; staff are extremely efficient in coordinating their workloads, cross training, and utilizing technology in an attempt to meet these needs.